yanir1/locate-speaker/README.md

 # locate-speaker
-A project regarding location of speaker in a room using pyrirgen
+A project regarding location of a speaker in a room using rir function generator (pyrirgen)
+method: a neural network with a triplet loss cost function.